 Another less-drastic option is to maintain our wellness and our life.
 That is to say, rather than battling disorder and disease, we can instead nourish and nurture health.
 Whereas the battles tend to be ugly and have victims, the maintenance of health is often very enjoyable and rewarding.

-In the end, our choice to either collect rocks, and then look for someone to dump a pile of them on; or we can go for a walk every day, and drop a few out as you go, by ourselves, where we’ll do less damage.
+In the end, our choice is to either collect rocks, and then look for someone to dump a pile of them on; or we can go for a walk every day, and drop a few rocks out as we go, by ourselves, where we’ll do less damage.
 That’s a kid of generous empowerment.